0xr3ngar/cherri/README.md

 ```

 ### "No PRs found"
-- Check that PRs contain the emoji in their titles
+- **Title search**: Check that PRs contain the emoji in their titles
+- **Label search**: Verify PRs have the exact label you're searching for
 - Verify the `--since` timeframe covers when PRs were merged
 - Ensure PRs are actually merged (not just closed)